dmccarthy11/DS552_Assignment_3/README.md

 3. **Generative Application to CelebA Dataset**
    The VAE model is applied to the **CelebA** dataset, which contains images of celebrity faces.
 This task demonstrates the ability of the model to generalize to more complex and real-world datasets.
 The generated images are visualized to assess the model's performance and latent space structure for face images.

+*Tasks were completed with limited availbility to high-compute platforms.
+For real-world use cases, models would require much more training and hyperparameter fine-tuning.*

 ## Requirements

 - Python 3.x